BP p.l.c. v. Mayor and City Council of Baltimore: Supreme Court

 The Court issued its decision on May 17, 2021.
 In a 7–1 ruling, the Court vacated the Fourth Circuit's decision and remanded the case for further review.
 The majority opinion was written by Justice Neil Gorsuch and joined by all but Justice Sonia Sotomayor (and the aforementioned recused Justice Alito).
 The majority agreed with BP and other petitioning companied that the Fourth Circuit erred in considering all factors for review to deny the change of jurisdiction requested by the city, thus vacating their decision but otherwise not ruling on the merits of Baltimore's complaints related to the petitioners.
 Gorsuch in his option stated that the law in question "provides that ‘[a]n order remanding a case to the State court from which it was removed is not reviewable on appeal or otherwise, except that an order remanding a case to the State court from which it was removed pursuant to section 1442 or 1443 of this title shall be reviewable by appeal or otherwise.'"
 As the law itself was vague, Gorsuch continued that "In the end, all of the parties’ fencing about language Congress didn’t use persuades us of only one thing — that we are best served by focusing on the language it did employ."

 Sotomayor wrote the dissent, stating her concern that the decision "will reward defendants for raising strained theories of removal".

 By May 24, 2021, the Court subsequently granted review of three other similar cases in which a city or state had successfully changed jurisdiction in an environmental lawsuit, vacating the Circuit court rulings that allowed these changes to proceed on the basis of the BP opinion, and remanding these cases for further review.

+Supreme Court of Maryland

+In March 2026, the Supreme Court of Maryland dismissed the case.